truongsonghiep/journey-to-the-west/chapter-055.md

 *"Exactly!"* said the star god. *"You provoke her to come out, the two of you, and I'll subdue her."*

 Leaping up the mountain slope, Pilgrim and Eight Rules again went behind the stone screen.
 With his mouth spewing abuses and his hands working like a pair of fuel-gatherer hooks, our Idiot used his rake to remove the rocks piled up in front of the cave in no time at all.
 He then dashed up to the second-level door, and one blow of his rake reduced it to powder.
-The little fiends inside were so terrified that they fled inside to report: “Madam, those two ugly men have destroyed even our second-level door!"*
+The little fiends inside were so terrified that they fled inside to report: *"Madam, those two ugly men have destroyed even our second-level door!"*

 The fiend was just about to untie the Tang Monk so that he could be fed some tea and rice.
 When she heard that the door had been broken down, she jumped out of the flower arbor and stabbed Eight Rules with the trident.
 Eight Rules met her with the rake, while Pilgrim assisted him with his iron rod.
 Rushing at her opponents, the fiend wanted to use her poisonous trick again, but Pilgrim and Eight Rules perceived her intentions and retreated immediately.

-The fiend chased them beyond the stone screen, and Pilgrim shouted, *"Orionis, where are you?"* Standing erect on the mountain slope, the star god revealed his true form.
+The fiend chased them beyond the stone screen, and Pilgrim shouted, *"Orionis, where are you?"*

+Standing erect on the mountain slope, the star god revealed his true form.
 He was, you see, actually a huge, double-combed rooster, about seven feet tall when he held up his head.
 He faced the fiend and crowed once: immediately the fiend revealed her true form, which was that of a scorpion about the size of a lute.
 The star god crowed again, and the fiend, whose whole body became paralyzed, died before the slope.
 We have a testimonial poem for you, and the poem says:

 Like tasseled balls his embroidered neck and comb, With long, hard claws and angry, bulging eyes,
 He perfects the Five Virtues forcefully;